 I’m just hoping that the body is adaptable enough to be able to utilize the good parts of the coconut, even though it’s not exactly indigenous to my piece of the world.

-In the Primal/Paleo lifestyle and any grain-free baking, almonds tend to play a major role.
+In the Primal/Paleo lifestyle and any grain-free baking, almonds (use the code STEWARDSHIP for 10% off at that site!) tend to play a major role.
 I’ve seen grain-free dessert recipes with almond flour in the crust, almond butter in the filling and crushed almonds on top.
 That particular dessert was delicious, but I’d be lying if I said I didn’t think, “Wow, that’s a lot of almonds.”

 It’s easy to have almonds in your grain-free granola for breakfast, an almond flour muffin for a snack, almond butter banana bread at lunch and almond flour tortillas at dinner.